 It would appear that you have a conveyancing lawyer currently acting for you.
 What do they say?
 You should enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)

-Me and my brother purchased a 4 bedroom Victorian house in Radyr.
-Conveyancing lawyer represented me and Coventry Building Society.
-I did a free Land Registry search last week and I saw two entries: the first freehold, the second leasehold with the matching property.
-If a house is not a freehold shouldn't I have been informed?
+My wife and I own a semi-detached Georgian house in Radyr.
+Conveyancing practitioner acted for me and Yorkshire Building Society.
+I did a free Land Registry search last week and I saw two entries: the first freehold, the second leasehold under the exact same address.
+Is it worth asking Yorkshire Building Society to clarify?

-You need to read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Radyr and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with buyers.
-You can also enquire as to the position with your conveyancing solicitor who conducted the conveyancing.
+You should read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Radyr and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with lenders.
+You can also enquire as to the situation with the conveyancing practitioner who carried out the work.

 I'm purchasing a new build house in Radyr with a mortgage from The Royal Bank of Scotland.
 The developers would not move on the price so I negotiated 6k of extras instead.
 The house builders rep suggested that I not reveal to my lawyer about the extras as it will adversely affect my mortgage with The Royal Bank of Scotland.
 Is this normal?.